AnthonyRSpyker/Horiseon_accessibility/README.md

 Basic functions on site:

-  - The tool bar at the top of the page links you to paragraphs at the bottom of the page.
+  - The items in the navigation bar at the top of the page links you to corrisponding paragraphs at the bottom of the page.

 Utilities performed for the website: